 HR graduate schemes and other human resources job options with a degree

-A number of HR graduate schemes are open to those who have a degree in any subject, though others ask for a relevant degree (eg business studies or psychology).
+A number of HR graduate schemes are open to those who have a degree in any subject, though others ask for a relevant degree (eg business studies).
 In many cases you’ll need a 2.1 degree (the second highest grade) though some employers will accept a 2.2 (the third highest grade).

 Any experience gained while at university (eg a placement year or work experience) will put you ahead of other candidates.
 Getting a degree from a well-respected university will also work in your favour.